 Fellowship in Pediatric Orthopaedics and Scoliosis

-TSRHC's Fellowship in Pediatric Orthopaedics and Scoliosis is a full clinical fellowship that supports fellows in mastering the skills they need to manage pediatric orthopaedic and scoliosis problems.
-The program provides in-depth training in reconstructive pediatric orthopaedics, trauma and infections.
+TSRHC's Fellowship in Pediatric Orthopedics and Scoliosis is a full clinical fellowship that supports fellows in mastering the skills they need to manage pediatric orthopedic and scoliosis problems.
+The program provides in-depth training in reconstructive pediatric orthopedics, trauma and infections.

 For more information about the fellowship, view the

 Fellows are frontline members of the patient care team at Texas Scottish Rite Hospital for Children.
 In addition, they help manage pediatric fractures and acute orthopedic conditions at Children's Health℠ Dallas, one of Texas' only Level 1 pediatric trauma centers.
 Orthopedic Fellows at TSRHC will have the opportunity to:

 Work in an interactive environment that supports learning

 Gain clinical and surgical competence in complex spine, hip and extremity problems